-Avinor safeguards its interests in external spatial plans by providing professional advice to the initiator in the early planning phase and exercising objection authority during the planning process.
-This is done based on the airport's design certificate, master plan, restriction plan, and building restriction map.
+Avinor safeguards its interests in external spatial plans by providing professional advice to the initiator in the early planning phase and exercising objection authority during the planning

 When Avinor receives a notification from an external initiator, such as a municipality, state, or private entity, the initiative is assessed against the adopted plans, design certificate, and building restriction area map for air navigation instruments.
 If the notified measure affects the airport's design certificate, Avinor considers whether to apply to the Norwegian Civil Aviation Authority for changes or dispensation to accommodate the desires of the initiator.